Looking for the best golf courses in Sydney? You’ve come to the right place.

 Long Reef Golf Club | Collaroy

-As you’ve surely caught onto by now, ocean views are kind of a big deal when it comes to designing top-shelf golf courses in Sydney.
+As you’ve surely caught onto by now, ocean views are kind of a big deal when it comes to designing the Sydney golf courses.
 Thanks to its prime positioning in the Northern Beaches, Long Reef Golf Club boasts sightlines all the way to the Central Coast in the north and Manly in the south.
 Designer Peter Thomson even went so far as to describe it as “the best site of any golf course in Sydney”.

 Address: Anzac Avenue, Collaroy, 2097